jameslefevre/4D-microscopy-pipeline/scripts/hpc_job_templates/script_documentation.md

 This job calls the parameterised groovy script get_meshes.groovy, which adapts code from the mcib3d core library for the 3D ImageJ Suite (https://github.com/mcib3d/mcib3d-core).

+**Parameters:**

 There is a special parameter numberStacksPerJob which specifies how many stacks a single job will process consecutively; it may be set to any positive integer, allowing for the duration of individual jobs to be adjusted for efficient cluster performance.
 It is located after the PBS options but before the main call with the remaining parameters, and the value is used in combination with the job array index to automatically set the parameters firstStackNumber and lastStackNumber.
 Job array index i will process stacks $numberStacksPerJob*(i-1)+1$ to $numberStacksPerJob*i$.
 For example, if numberStacksPerJob is 2, the following generates jobs to process stacks 1 to 20:

     qsub -q Short -J 1-10 [path to job script]

-**Parameters:**

-- imageStackLocation: path to a directory containing subdirectories (named for the original image stacks) which each contain the inputs specified above.
+- imageStackLocation: path to a root directory containing subdirectories (named for the original image stacks) which each contain the inputs specified above.
-8-bit color tiff stacks representing segmentation to be analysed
 - savePath: The directory to save the output files, in subdirectories named for the image stacks processed.
 This should be the same as imageStackLocation, or at least have the same subdirectory names.
 - classesToAnalyse: A list of comma-separated integers between square brackets, e.g. '[1,2,3]', specifying which classes to analyse.
 Each object ID is associated with a class number in objectStats.txt, and the object will only be processed if its class number is in this list.
 - numberThreadsToUse: The number of threads that ImageJ should use.